zq920320/codenvy/wsmaster/codenvy-ldap/README.md

 - __ldap.auth.subtree_search__ - Indicates whether subtree search will be used.
 When set to true, allows to search authenticating DN out of the `base_dn` tree.
 - __ldap.auth.allow_multiple_dns__ - Indicates whether DN resolution should fail if multiple DNs are found.
 When false, exception will be thrown if multiple DNs is found during search.
 When true, the first entry will be used for authentication attempt.
 - __ldap.auth.user.filter__ - Defines the LDAP search filter (https://docs.oracle.com/cd/E19693-01/819-0997/gdxpo/index.html) parameters applied during search for the user.
+    It is required to  contain an `{user}` variable and, unlike similar property from synchronization, cannot contain wildcard ('*') values (because it is supposed to search for single entity).

      Typical examples:
      *  OpenLDAP: _cn={user}_